soundg33k/minima/_posts/2017-07-01-raspberry-pi-music-player.md

 - [mpd](https://www.musicpd.org/)
 - [shairport-sync](https://github.com/mikebrady/shairport-sync)

+## Disclaimer
+This documentation might be incomplete.
+I decided to document this in case I need to do this agin in the future.
+If this is useful for you then this is great, but <b>be sure to understand want the commands do before you type them in your bash prompt</b>!

 ## Why even bother... why not simply use Rune Audio, Volumio or Moode?
 Most of the distribution listed above are made to work with a Raspberry Pi that has a hifi DAC attached to it.
 While they say they support HDMI out, I was not happy with it.
 All of the distributions I tried had a funky UI to play with the mpd.conf file.
 Where this could be nice for people that don't want to get their hands dirty.
 This was a big showstopper for me because whenever I was modifying the mpd.conf file the system did not seem to like it.

 ## What are we going to build
 We will build a bit-perfect music player that supports up to 5.1 channels playback and up to 192kHz sample rate.
 The Raspberry Pi will need to be connected in the HDMI input of an AVR.
 If the AVR can be network controlled, then it will be controlled by the Raspberry Pi.
-MPad and MPod are used to control the music player.
+[MPaD](http://www.katoemba.net/makesnosenseatall/mpad/) and [MPoD](http://www.katoemba.net/makesnosenseatall/mpod/) are used to control the music player.

 ## Let's build it